Visit

 Please stay on the paths.

 Please do not pick flowers, walk through gardens or climb trees.
+Do not eat anything from the gardens.

 Please do not touch or climb on any sculpture.